TheGeekOnSkates/cheese/notes.md

-# TO-DO'S
+# TO-DO'S FOR 1.0

-## On the "runner" side:

-* Finish IF_EQUAL - It works, but also moves the stack pointer - not sure if it should do that.

-## On the "compiler" side:
+* Fix the bug in LIST (maybe pass programCounter as a parameter)

-* Add some validation - I can just do "ADD" by itself and it "compiles".
+* Add some validation in the compile phase - I can just do "ADD" by itself

-## When both compiler and runner are finished:

-* Add a NEW instruction to clear the program counters/pointers/memory
-* Add a SYS instruction, so I can do i.e. SYS clear
-* Add a command-line option, a file (maybe use the extension ".kso", lol).
-That wasy I can just do i.e. "cheese my-test.kso" as I keep tinkering.
+* WTFM :)
+* Push to master and start playing with new features for 1.1

+## Thoughts about version 1.1

-* Debating about using spaces (not just new lines) as a delimiter; Forth does that, after all.
+Debating about using spaces (not just new lines) as a delimiter; Forth does that, after all.
-* Oh, and add some docs, just cuz :)

-## Premature thoughts about version 1.1

 Once ADD is working, some easy additions (cheesy pun definitely intended) would be:

 * SUBTRACT
 * MULTIPLY
 * DIVIDE
+* REMAINDER (sorry Sparticus, Modulus lost the battle) :)
+Random thought: Should I use symbols for this?
+Nah!
+These will probably be "opcodes" in an assembly language (lol what's a "cheese assembler"? :D)

+I'm also trying to figure out exactly how I want this system to work.

+* In the SO post this project was inspired by, I think the guy was really trying to go by the strict definition of an "interpreter" - as in interactive.
+You write it, and it runs.
+No "compiling" stage.
+* On the other hand, if I add a "compiler", converting Assembly files to .kso files, the things I could create would kinda be stand-alone programs, like in my 6502-based creations.
+I kinda like that, cuz then you don't have to know the "language" to run the games.
+* On the other hand, again, look at Forth - you can include a Forth file, it runs, and you don't need to know the language to use the end result.
+Same goes for Python - how many Python-based apps do people run without knowing Python?
+But then again Python is an interesting example; cuz then when the program is running, it has to handle both the interpreting and the running (vs. just run the darn thing).
+Or maybe support both (again, Python and Forth support that).

 Also, Forth (which this language is starting to remind me more and more of) has some other features I think would be helpful: